OpenMined/covid-alert/README.md

 # COVID Alert

-- `/app` - Expo React Native App for end-users
+- `/covidalert` - React Native App for end-users
 - `/dashboard` - Create React App with Firebase cloud functions for an API and admin dashboard
 - `/designs` - All the related design files
-- `/package` - A small NPM package with two functions.
-One is for turning GPS coordinates into a sector, row, and column.
-The other is for turning a row and column into a 0/1 tensor.
+- `/package` - A small NPM package with three functions.
+One is for turning GPS coordinates into a sectorKey and gridTensor, and two others for allowing us to stringify and parse BitInts in JSON.

 ## Languages